-To freeze unbaked burritos, place flat in a freezer safe ziploc bag.
+To freeze unbaked burritos, place flat in a freezer safe Ziploc bag.
 Label the bag clearly and place in freezer.
 They should last in the freezer for up to 2 months.
-To bake, remove from freezer and bake in oven at 350 for 35 minutes, serve with toppings of your choice.
+To bake, remove from freezer and bake in oven at 350 degrees F for 35 minutes, and serve with your choice of toppings.

 - 1.5 pounds ground beef